Recoskie/JDasm/docs/Basics.md

 <br />

-In reality, your source code can have singed numbers, but by disassembling its machine operations.
-You, then could recreate the code as all unsigned numbers without error.
+In reality, your code can have singed numbers, but by disassembling its operations.
+You, then could recreate the code as all unsigned numbers without errors.

 <br />

-You will actually see this in code when translating machine code.
+You will actually see this in code when translating code.
 You actually have to make the determination of the number type based on how it is used.

 <h2 style="clear:left;">Floating point numbers.</h2>